Ancient Roman Hair Styles

 A clean shave became more fashionable during the Punic wars against Carthage and General Scipio is on record as having been the first to have such a habit.
 The first tonsores (barbers) arrived in Rome around the the third century BC together with the other Greek influences and treasures discovered during the invasion of the Greek colonies of southern Italy.
 However we can easily imagine that the habit, particularly that of the rich Patricians, would have been to have a personal slave act as secretary, assistant and barber.
 The richer you were the more slaves you might have to assist you in your daily duties.

-What actually went on in barber shops – tonstrinae – is simple to guess and is in fact confirmed by archeological findings: basic cosmetics, some simple tools for other small medical interventions such as pulling of teeth and playing dice to pass the time.
+What actually went on in barber shops – tonstrinae – is simple to guess and is in fact confirmed by archeological findings: basic cosmetics, some simple tools for other small medical interventions such as pulling of teeth and playing roman games like dice to pass the time.
 I like to think of the famous Barber of Seville being pretty much a replica of his Roman peers; gossip, talking about women, betting and arguing over the races.

 Great men, rulers and Emperors such as Cicero, Caesar, Augustus and Vespasian are all clean-shaven.
 Vespasian was actually completely bald.
 Caligula had a fixation with his baldness which led him to a series of ludicrous persecutions of the follically challenged.
 Nero had a fixation with the arts and chariot races and loved to have a forward brushed cut in the style of the famous chariot racers.